gogo2464/gogo-s-blog-cpe/content/from-0-to-buffer-overflow-by-projects/episode-2-guessing-source-code-(reverse-engineering)-program.md

 There subsist trough the risk that the code logic is altered by the reverse engineeing refactoring.
 Let's create some unit tests:

-### 2.3.1 exercise:

-Code unit test to ensure you did not corrupted the memory yet.

 ### 2.3.1 Coding Unit tests: